cessda/cessda.guidelines.public/technical-infrastructure/gcp-repository-standard-contents.md

 ## Overview

-Unless otherwise stated, see [Software requirements]({% link software/requirements.md %}) for links to examples of good practice for the following files, and/or the [CDC Indexer](https://github.com/cessda/cessda.cdc.osmh-indexer.cmm) repository.
+Unless otherwise stated, see [Software requirements]({% link software/requirements.md %}) and/or the [CDC Indexer](https://github.com/cessda/cessda.cdc.osmh-indexer.cmm) repository for links to examples of good practice for the following files.

 ### `.gitignore`